Ar4l/dotfiles/README.md

 - [ ] `obsidian` for nicer `md` rendering.
 - [ ] `arc` + iCloud passwords ext. (may want [Zen](https://zen-browser.app/) later)
 - [ ] `brew` installation needs to be done manually, may be nice to give an update.
+- [ ] allow ssh to machine & publish ip address to other devices: `sudo systemsetup -setremotelogin on` && `bin/checkip`.
+Also requires router-specific settings.

 ## SSH Features
 Servers often have different OS, packages, and tooling available.
 These dotfiles try to make use of existing ones, and download additional packages when needed.